tobiasahlin/infinite-jekyll/README.md

 ## Getting Started

-- Include all files at the root of your Jekyll site
-- If you're not already using jQuery, open `_layouts/default.html` and add it:
+Include all files at the root of your Jekyll site.
+If you're not already using jQuery, open `_layouts/default.html` and add it:

 	<script src="//ajax.googleapis.com/ajax/libs/jquery/1.10.2/jquery.min.js"></script>

-- In `_layouts/default.html`, add `infinite-jekyll.js` after jQuery:
+In `_layouts/default.html`, add `infinite-jekyll.js` after jQuery:

 	<script src="/js/infinite-jekyll.js"></script>

-- Per default, Jekyll renders links to all of your posts ever made.
+Per default, Jekyll renders links to all of your posts ever made.
 For lazy loading to make sense, we need to set a limit.
 Open up `index.html` and find this line:

 	{% for post in site.posts %}